sayanything830/36-asynchronous-actions/lab-melanie/backend/README.md

 ```
 Be sure to use single quotes if the descriptions contain more than one word.

-If your filepath is incorrect, you will recieve an error message, otherwise you will see a status code of 201.
+If your filepath is incorrect, you will receive an error message, otherwise you will see a status code of 201.

 #### Get a Bike (or all bikes)
 To get a specific bike, type in your command line: